-Are you finally ready to get help with your drug abuse problem from a reliable treatment center?
-We know that asking for drug addiction help can be difficult for some people, but it’s actually the first step towards beating your addiction.
-In fact, making the effort to change already places you on the road to sobriety, and we can help carry you the rest of the way.
+In 2015, of the over 20 million people who met the description of having a substance use disorder disorder, only 2 million received some form of addiction treatment.
+We know that asking for drug addiction help can be difficult for some people.
+Going to rehab is the first step towards beating your addiction and turning a new leaf.
+Making the effort to change already places you on the road to sobriety, and we can help carry you the rest of the way.

-It’s not easy to admit to having an addiction to drugs.
-However, finding somewhere to go to get drug addiction help and treatment is easier than you think.
-Monarch Shores is considered one of the best drug rehabs in California to meet the needs of people seeking a life free of substance abuse.
+It’s not easy to find where to go for drug addiction help.
+There are so many rehab centers and different treatment options that it can be overwhelming finding the right center for you or your loved one.
+However, getting help for drug addiction can be easier than you think.
+Monarch Shores in Orange County, California is considered one of the best drug rehabs in California for meeting the needs of people seeking a life free of substance use disorder.

 For some, the thought of going to rehab for drug abuse is difficult to accept.
-Whether it’s because they are in denial or because of the stigma of getting help with drug addiction, many do not want to openly admit that they have a problem.
-So, how can you know if you really need to enlist into a drug addiction treatment program or explore another avenue?
-Believe it or not, this very question is one that prevents many addicts from seeking the help they need sooner rather than later.
+Whether it’s because they are in denial or because of the stigma of asking for help with a drug addiction, many do not want to openly admit that they have a problem.
+Going to rehab will allow you to learn how to overcome drug addiction by giving you much needed education on triggers and coping skills and also allowing you to learn about the deep seeded issues that are leading you to want drugs or alcohol.

-- Loss of contact with friends of family members because of drug use
+- Loss of contact with friends or family members

 - Engagement in illegal activities in order to obtain more drugs